A Tailor-Made Kazakhstan Tour

 Old and new threads intermingle in these core parts of the historic Silk Road.
 On this Kazakhstan tour, you’ll see the spectacular Khoja Ahmed Yasawi Mausoleum, experience the pulse of modern Kazakh life and marvel at the ancient citadels of Sauran and Otrar.

 A mind-blowingly beautiful wilderness of rock, mountain and desert, this forgotten corner of the Silk Road is begging to explored.
-In Mangistau, you’ll drive across some of the most surreal, breath-taking vistas you might see anywhere on earth, sleep with pilgrims in underground Sufi mosques, scramble over rocks and explore mysterious necropolises.
+In Mangistau, you’ll drive across some of the most surreal, breath-taking vistas you might see anywhere on earth, sleep alongside pilgrims in underground Sufi mosques, scramble over rocks and explore mysterious necropolises.

 A Team of Silk Road Specialists